 Which lasts the longest?

 Soap lasts longer than a body wash.
-A good soap bar can easily last a month, while a shower gel runs out a lot faster.
-It can happen that when you put shower gel on your hands it runs off immediately.
-Then you lose the liquid soap immediately.
-Or you just use too much at once and your bottle runs out quickly.
+A good soap bar can last for a month, while a Shower Gel runs out much faster.
+It often happens that when you put Shower Gel on your Hands, it flows away immediately.
+You've lost the liquid soap immediately.
+Or you unknowingly use too much at once, and your bottle is quickly empty.

-You don't have this inconvenience with a soap block.
-By the way, it is important that you always put the soap on a soap dish because then you don't lose it and it lies dry.
+You don't have this inconvenience with a bar of soap.
+However, it is important to always place the soap on a soap dish so you don't lose it and it stays dry.
 Unless you use a soap on a rope.
-You just hang those up.
+You just hang that up.

 Current score = 2 – 1 for soap

-As a rule, a soap block generates more and finer lather than a shower gel.
-This is obviously very nice for the feeling.
-So again, soap scores points.
+Generally, a soap bar generates more and finer foam than a Shower Gel.
+This is, of course, very pleasant for the feeling.
+So, here too, the soap scores points.

 Current score = 3 – 1 for soap

-Without a doubt, an exfoliating soap is best for exfoliating the skin in the shower.
-While there are shower gels that have scrub crystals as an ingredient, they generally disappear faster into the shower drain due to their fluidity.
-This may be precisely the reason you choose a scrub soap because then your skin feels silky smooth.
+Without a doubt, you can best scrub your skin in the shower with a Exfoliating Soap.
+There are shower Hair Gels that have scrub crystals as an ingredient, but they disappear faster down the drain due to their fluidity.
+This may be the reason you choose a Scrub soap because then your skin feels silky smooth.
 Another point for the soap.

 Current score = 4 – 1 for soap